amgarton47/CS62data-structures/Git/project/README.md

     associated with this merge.
 Include in your commit comment the notation "STEP 5: update my branch for changes in master".

+  The first person to do this will only have to merge their changes against the line added to file1.txt in step 3.
+The second person to do this will also have to merge with the changes made by the first person in step 5.

 * now that your branch is up-todate with *master*, merge *your changes* back into the *master* branch (oote: The command `git merge branch1` when executed in *master* will update *master* to include changes made to *branch1*).